Frequently asked questions

 It's committed to working with communities to tackle antisocial behaviour, reinforcing that Shropshire is a safe place for people to live, work and visit.

-Who do I report antisocial behaviour to? in Community and local environment
+Who do I report antisocial behaviour to?

 The Shropshire Safer Stronger Communities Partnership has an antisocial behaviour single reporting number.
 By reporting the problem to 0345 678 9020 it will ensure the correct people are told about the issues.